Unlike books, journal, or newspaper articles found via library databases, Internet websites are not monitored for quality or accuracy.

 Anyone can publish anything on the web.
 No one ensures that the information on the web is accurate--there are no editors, publishers, scholars, or peers reviewing or checking the information.

 Responsibility is thus placed upon the user to evaluate website resources effectively.
-The C.R.A.A.P Test can help.
+The C.R.A.A.P Test (below) can help.

 Developed by Meriam Library, California State University at Chico, the C.R.A.A.P Test--which stands for Currency, Relevance, Authority, Accuracy, and Purpose--is a list of questions that will help you evaluate information.